mraaroncruz/fhs-salzburg-elixir-workshop/README.md

 `mix ecto.create` creates a postgres db if your db is set up correctly

+## Exercises

+- Do sentiment analysis on the incoming tweet stream.
+You could also display it in the Phoenix app

+- Add a feature or two to the Phoenix app

 ## Resources

+__Sentiment Analysis__

 - Sentiment analysis https://github.com/dantame/sentient/
 - More robust sentiment analysis https://github.com/cblavier/twitter-feelings